French ship America (1788)

 America was a Téméraire-class 74-gun ship of the line of the French Navy.
-The Royal Navy captured her in 1794 at the Battle of the Glorious First of June.
+The Royal Navy captured her in 1794 at the Glorious First of June.
 She then served with the British under the name HMS Impetueux until she was broken up in 1813.
 She became the prototype for the Royal Navy America-class ship of the line.

 Capture

 The vessel was captured by HMS Leviathan at the Battle of the Glorious First of June.
 In 1795 the Admiralty renamed her HMS Impétueux as there was already a ship named America in the British navy.

 British service

 On 5 October 1796, Captain John Willet Payne was given command.
 After a refit at Portsmouth, she sailed for Spithead on 11 October, where her refit continued until she sailed on English Channel duty on 28 October, returning to Spithead on 1 January 1797.
 In that year Payne resigned his commission through ill-health and Captain Sampson Edwards assumed command.

 On 8 March 1797, Impetueux captured Vautour, a privateer cutter from an unknown harbour, commissioned in early 1797.

 Captain Sir Edward Pellew assumed command on 1 March 1799.

 In March 1799, while under Pellew's command, some of the crew of Impetueux fomented a mutiny.
 The Marine Guard remained loyal, which enabled Pellew to suppress the mutiny.
 Three were hanged and six were flogged around the fleet before being transferred to other ships.